I walked away from 15 years in retail (admin) and into the unknown.

-I’ve discovered that I don’t need to know everything to be a successful virtual assistant.
+I discovered that I don’t need to know everything about everything in order to be a successful virtual assistant.
 I have a large, supportive team backing me up, a group of like-minded women that I’m thankful to network with every day.
-Without those women (and Google) I wouldn’t be here today.
+Without those women (and Google), I wouldn’t be here today.

 Some say that being a virtual assistant is a lonely job.
 I suppose that’s true for some people.
 For myself, I’ve not been lonely once this past year.
 I have peace and quiet when I want it, or I can blare the music when I want to.
-I can Skype and interact with other VAs online.
-I’ve met so many new people this past year, and I’ve made so many new friends.
+I can jump on a Zoom call and interact with other VAs online.

-I’m proud of what I’ve accomplished, and it can only get better.
+I’m proud of what I accomplished in my first year, and I know it can only get better.